wowawiwa/react-coin/README.md

 - Asynchronous call of an API
 - Frameworkless state management
 - Frameworkless CSS
+- CSS-in-JS with Styled-Components (in a second step)
 - Forms, controlled, uncontrolled
 - Routing
 - PropTypes